Knee Cartilage Injury and Treatment

 If you have been given a diagnosis of osteoarthritis, cartilage repair surgery will likely not be recommended as this damage is often too extensive to be repaired.
 In other words, we are able to treat small potholes in the road, but if the whole road needs re-paving, knee replacement surgery may be a better option.

-Common cartilage surgeries done at OHSU include:
+Common cartilage surgeries performed at OHSU

 Two small incisions are made just below your kneecap and a thin fiber optic camera is inserted.
 This allows us to visualize the inside of the knee joint, then trim and smooth the damaged cartilage.
 Removing the damaged tissue allows for healthy cartilage to potentially fill in the defect.